-II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills; and, ^(Core) II.B.2.g) encourage and support fellows in scholarly activity.
+, , II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and, $^{(\text{Core})}$ II.B.2.g) encourage and support fellows in scholarly activities.
 (Core) II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core) II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1)

-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or possess qualifications judged acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core)
+have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+(Core)

+II.B.3.c)

+Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+(Core)